whitgroves/solidity-contracts/README.md

 }
 ```

-After that, the contract will behave as a standard ERC20 token, except that up to 20% of each transaction may be diverted to an address set by `setTaxAddress()` or burned to maintain the supply target set by `setTargetSupply()`.
+After that, the contract will behave as a standard ERC20 token, except that up to 20% of each transaction may be diverted to an address (such as a `StakingPool`) set by `setTaxAddress()` or burned to maintain the supply target set by `setTargetSupply()`.

 Because the 20% limit is shared and enforced by `setTaxRate()` and `burnRate()`, high inflation will prevent raises in the tax rate, and a high tax rate will throttle the burn rate until the supply reaches its target.